Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The St. Louis Cardinals and Paul Goldschmidt will take the field against the Pittsburgh Pirates and Carlos Santana on Friday at 8:15 PM ET, at Busch Stadium.
+Bryan Reynolds and the Pittsburgh Pirates will look to knock off Nolan Gorman and the St. Louis Cardinals on Saturday at 2:15 PM ET at Busch Stadium.

-Bookmakers list the Cardinals as -155 moneyline favorites, while giving the underdog Pirates +125 moneyline odds to win.
-The over/under for the contest is set at 9 runs.
+Bookmakers list the Cardinals as -200 moneyline favorites, while giving the underdog Pirates +165 moneyline odds.
+An 8.5-run total has been set for the matchup.

 Rep your team with officially licensed Cardinalsgear!
 Head to Fanatics to find jerseys, shirts, and much more.